vruusmann/blog/_posts/2018-09-17-sklearn_business_rules.md

 sklearn2pmml(pipeline, "RuleSetIris-complex.pmml")
 ```

-The averages are calculated using the `sklearn2pmml.preprocessing.ExpressionTransformer` transformer class.
+The averages are calculated using the `sklearn2pmml.preprocessing.ExpressionTransformer` transformer.

 By default, the expression string (ie. `(X[0] + X[1]) / 2`) becomes the name of the corresponding derived field.
-Data scientists can rename derived fields using the `sklearn2pmml.decoration.Alias` pseudo-transformation class as they see fit.
+Data scientists can rename derived fields using the `sklearn2pmml.decoration.Alias` decorator as they see fit.
 However, in this example, the renaming is required, because the two derived fields use identical expression strings.

 Just for the record, expression strings can also be made unique by reordering terms (`X[0] + X[1]` vs. `X[1] + X[0]`) or surrounding them with redundant parentheses (`X[0] + X[1]` vs. `(X[0]) + (X[1])`).